 As the train made its rhythmic progress through an ever changing landscape, I saw the grimy houses of Milton fall away to reveal the lush summer countryside of the Midlands.
 Then came Birmingham, as grimy as Milton.
 Here all of my fellow passengers alighted, and I was finally alone.
 I went to sit by the window, dirty with oily, soothed fingerprints.

 Was that what Margaret had seen on her very first journey to Milton?
 A dismally dirty compartment full of smelly people?
 Ah, but she would have travelled first class, wouldn’t she?
 Or maybe not, if Mr Hale had already been short of funds.

-And Milton, what had been her reflections, when she saw its dark, dirty streets full of loud, poverty-stricken people?
-And me, now one of them.
+And Milton, what had been her reflections, when she saw its dark, dirty streets full of loud, low class people?
+And me, one of them.

 Oh, Margaret … could I but change the way we met!
 Yet life does not give us a second chance often, does it?

 In London, I took a cab from Euston Station to Waterloo Station, where I boarded a train to Southampton.
 I did not delay, for I was eager to get to Helstone.
 I was hoping to find people who had known Mr Hale and his family, and talk with them.